arnlaugs/Fys-stk-project2/README.md

 * activation_func: activation function, sigmoid is standard
 * activation_func_out: activation function for output
 * cost_func: Cost function
+* leaky_a: Slope for negative values in Leaky ReLU

 Used by calling: